Frequently Asked Questions

 We pride ourselves on presenting a solid foundation steeped in the tradition of the old masters of homeopathy, and on intensive hands-on clinical training.
 Our clinical internship model is unique in homeopathic education today.
 It is important to us that our students learn and fully understand the fundamentals as specified in the Organon of Medicine so that what they see and hear in the classroom is fully supported in the classic literature and is consistently reproducible in the clinic.
 We offer a comprehensive three-year program that has produced hundreds of graduates in our history as Canada’s longest-running homeopathic medical school, established in 1994.
 Our longevity speaks to our success in providing the most thorough, relevant and enjoyable training.

 To enrol at CCHM you must fill out our application form and enclose a $85 application fee, along with 2 letters of reference; one personal and one professional.
 Include a personal life sketch (expanded resume) and an essay on “why I want to be a homeopath.”
 We also need your most recent transcripts from post-secondary educational institutions that you have attended.
+Two academic years of Post-Secondary Education is required for application into our Homeopathy and Health Sciences Diploma Program.
 Once this is all received an interview with our Director of Admissions or Registrar will be set up in person or by phone.
 Upon satisfactory completion of your application and interview, an acceptance letter will be mailed to you.

 The use of the ‘homeopathic doctor’ title and the ‘HD’ credential are not provided for in the new legislation (Homeopathy Act) in Ontario only.
 Therefore it is illegal and inappropriate to use it in Ontario only.
 In Ontario, the protected title is ‘homeopath’.